esthermdev/boardgames-app/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. You need to clone the boardgamesServer repository as well and install its dependencies.
+3. You need to clone the [boardgameServer](https://github.com/esthermdev/boardgameServer) repository as well and install its dependencies.
 4. Start the boardgamesServer using `npm start`.
 This allows the app to fetch data on the backend.
 5. Then start the boardgames-app using `npm start`.

 ## Future Enhancements